SharpieFPS/STALKER-Shadow-Of-Chernobyl-Lo-Fi-Twitch-Integration--NS-2016-/README.md

     # Ammo - Shotgun
     "!buck": "ammo_12x70_buck",
     "!slug": "ammo_12x76_zhekan",

+I'm using Windows 10.

+The way it works, there are two script files.

+One is bind_stalker.script.

+And since I've created this program (with the use of AI of course, I'm not a programmer) to work with the Narodnaya Solyanka mod and on non-enhanced STALKER (Steam version), I had to extract bind_stalker.script from NS's files by using a unpacker (don't bother rar'ing or zip'ing it won't work) and insert a line of code there that references the main script that works as a local Twitch agent so to say.

+The AI called it twitch_integration.script and it's a script that check every two seconds for the content of another custom file, twitch_spawn.ltx.

+Which is the last piece of the chain.

+It's the file where the python script (the exe file) writes the items that are parsed from us typing stuff in our chat.

 Again.
 It's a bespoke small program made specifically for NS to tackle its jankiness and it hasn't been tested properly and thoroughly.